MohammadHossanICT/ChallangeDemo/README.md

-**Task** : The was to create an IOS app where customers can see the list of underground lines (tube line) with the name of the tube line and service disrupted for a particular line.
-Taking consideration of the disabled people , the app should have accessibility voice over.
+**Task** : <p> The was to create an IOS app where customers can see the list of underground lines (tube line) with the name of the tube line and service disrupted for a particular line.
+Taking consideration of the disabled people , the app should have accessibility voice over. </p>

 **Implementation:**  Taking into consideration Apple framework and comparing the benefits of Swift UIKIT and SwiftUI , I have decided to implement the Swift UI.
 For this example , I have followed the MVVM Architecture pattern.
 For handling the network call , the apple native framework was used (URL Session) instead of using any third party framework.
 To handle the concurrency , I used async and await which is a recommended way to handle concurrency in IOS rather than the closure approach which was used before  async and await.
 The accessibility is also implemented and tested as well.